VIII4/Word-Guess-Game/psuedoCode.md

 JS:

-1. Select a word at random from list of available words, assigned the word as the puzzle word, and remove the word from the list.
+1. Select a word at random from list of available words, assigned the word as the puzzle word, and remove the word from the list. _COMPLETE_

 2. Break the puzzle word down into a list of the letters that make up the word.
+   -Get the length of the word
+   -using length of word, for loop through letter index, add each letter to array _Complete_

-3. Display a \_ for each letter in the word as a place holder.
+3. Display a \_ for each letter in the word as a place holder. _Complete_

 4. Listen for which key is pressed by user